Ibrahim El Bouni

 Ibrahim El Bouni (born 9 December 1992) is a Dutch-Moroccan kickboxer who currently fights for Glory.
 El Bouni has formerly competed for ONE Championship, SUPERKOMBAT and K-1.

-He is ranked as the tenth best light heavyweight in the world by Combat Press as of September 2022, and ninth best by Beyond Kick as of October 2022.
-He was ranked as a top ten heavyweight by Combat Press from May 2017 to December 2017.
+As of August 21, 2024, he is #5 in the GLORY light-heavyweight rankings.

 Kickboxing career

-Early career, SUPERKOMBAT debut and Dutch circuit
+Early career

 He fought Denis Marjanović during FFC 13.
 El Bouni won the fight by a unanimous decision.

+SUPERKOMBAT

-Ibrahim fought in the SUPERKOMBAT World Grand Prix, facing Dawid Kasperski in the quarter final.
+Ibrahim fought in the SUPERKOMBAT World Grand Prix, facing Dawid Kasperski in the quarter-final.
 He lost a majority decision.

 In November 2014, he scored a KO victory over Henry Brinkman.

 El Bouni fought in the 2015 WFL 84 kg tournament.
-Despite defeating Clyde Brunswijk by decision in the semi final, he in turn lost a decision to Hicham El Gaoui in the final.
+Despite defeating Clyde Brunswijk by decision in the semi-final, he in turn lost a decision to Hicham El Gaoui in the final.

 He also took part in the A1 World Combat Cup 86 kg tournament.
-He won decision against Xheyal Ehmedov in the quarter final, Boubaker El Bakouri in the semi final, and knocked Ertugrul Bayrak out in the first round to win the tournament.
+He won decision against Xheyal Ehmedov in the quarter-final, Boubaker El Bakouri in the semi-final, and knocked Ertugrul Bayrak out in the first round to win the tournament.

 El Bouni fought Bogdan Stoica for the first time in 2015.
 He won the fight by a technical knockout, as Stoica suffered a leg injury in the first round, later deemed to be a knee ligament injury.